-Penny Thompson, the BSCB Independent Chair oversees a Board which is made up of senior representatives from the key statutory and voluntary organisations that have responsibility for delivering services to children or have regular contact with children.
+Penny Thompson CBE, the BSCB Independent Chair oversees a Board which is made up of senior representatives from the key statutory and voluntary organisations that have responsibility for delivering services to children or have regular contact with children.

 Safeguarding children and young people means keeping them safe from neglect and abuse.
 Any one who comes into contact with children and families has a responsibility to safeguard and promote their welfare.
 Professionals have a duty to do so.
 Safeguarding and promoting welfare means:

-- ensuring children and young people are growing in circumstances consistent with the provision of safe and effective care; and
+- Ensuring children and young people are growing in circumstances consistent with the provision of safe and effective care

 Worried about a child?